mbakr99/inverted-pendulum-control/README.md

 ### Nodes Overview

-#### 1. `update_pend_pose_data` Node
+#### 1. `tune_cart_pendulum` Node
-- **Purpose**: Publishes the pendulum orientation and the cart position, which facilitates the exchange of relevant inverted pendulum data between Gazebo and ROS.
+- **Purpose**: Tunes the controller of the cart-pole system.
 - **Functionality**:
-  - Collects relevant pendulum pose data by listening to the `/gazebo/link_states` topic and calling the `/gazebo/get_link_state` service.
+  - Collects relevant pendulum pose data by listening to the `/gazebo/link_states` topic and updating the system state accordingly.
+  - Uses mutex locks to ensure safe update/control behavior between the thread responsible for updating the system state and the one running the controller.
   - Publishes the data using a custom message of type `ControlPoseData` to the `/inverted_pendulum/control_pose_data` topic.
+  - Provides a service `/inverted_pendulum/evaluate_controller` for evaluating a potential set of controller gains.
+The service uses a custom service of type `CandidateSolution`.
+The service returns the pendulum and cart tracking errors.
+  -  Runs a simulation in Gazebo for a specific amount of time (this can be set when launching the node using roslaunch by passing setting the argument `sim_time`).
-- **Launch file**: `inverted_pendulum_pkg/launch/update_pend_pose.launch`.
+- **Launch file**: `inverted_pendulum_pkg/launch/tunning_controller.launch`.

-#### 2. `controller_node` Node
+#### 2. `tuned_controller` Node
-- **Purpose**: Computes the control action based on the current state of the inverted pendulum.
+- **Purpose**: Computes the control action using the optimized gains based on the current state of the inverted pendulum.
 - **Functionality**:
-  - Provides a service `/inverted_pendulum/set_pid_gains` for changing PID gains.
-The service uses a custom service of type `UpdatePIDParams` that stores a set of controller gains.
   - Computes the control action.
-The node subscribes to the `/inverted_pendulum/control_pose_data`topic to obtain the inverted pendulum state.
+The node subscribes to the `/inverted_pendulum/link+states`topic to obtain the update pendulum state.
+  - Safe multithreading and fixed update and control rates are ensured.
   - Sends the control action to Gazebo by publishing to `/inverted_pendulum/joint_cart_controller/command` provided by `gazebo_ros_control` plugin.
-- **Launch file**: `inverted_pendulum_pkg/launch/controller.launch`

-#### 3. `compute_objective_node` Node
-- **Purpose**: Evaluate a set of controller gains.
-- **Functionality**:
-  - Provides a service `/inverted_pendulum/compute_objective` for evaluating a potential set of controller gains.
-The service uses a custom service of type `CandidateSolution`.
-The service returns the pendulum and cart tracking errors.
-  - Contains a client to the `/inverted_pendulum/set_pid_gains`.
-The client parses the data stored in `CandidateSolution` into a `UpdatePIDParams` and sends it to the service server where the controller gains are updated.
-  - Runs a simulation in Gazebo for a specific amount of time (this can be set when launching the node using roslaunch by passing setting the argument `sim_time`).
-  - Returns the tracking error at the end of the simulation, serving as an objective function that assesses the quality of the controller.
-- **Launch file**: `inverted_pendulum_pkg/launch/compute_objective_launch.launch`
+- **Launch file**: `inverted_pendulum_pkg/launch/tuned_controller.launch`

 #### 4. `optimizer_node` Node
-- **Purpose**: Implements the "learning from experience" process through Genetic Algorithm (GA) optimization.
+- **Purpose**: Implements the "learning from experience" process through Genetic Algorithm (GA) optimization through the deap python library.
 - **Functionality**:
-  - Contains a client to `/inverted_pendulum/compute_objective` for evaluating the population individuals.
+  - Contains a client to `/inverted_pendulum/evaluate_controller` for evaluating the population individuals.
   - Updates the population for a specific number of generations (the optimization parameters can only be changed by modifying the script `inverted_pendulum_pkg/scripts/optimizer.py`.
 This is going to be modified in the future. )
 - **Launch file**: `inverted_pendulum_pkg/launch/optimizer.launch`